What is a web application firewall?

 A: The web application firewall works in proxy mode and detects http(s) data.
 It will not affect the stability of the website server and will not occupy the CPU or memory resources of the user server.
 However, requests for website visits will bring millisecond delays.

-And there is a low probability of false interception (when false interception occurs, it can be solved by setting the false alarm strategy).
+And there is a very slight chance of false interception (when false interception occurs, it can be solved by setting the false alarm strategy).

 Q: After purchasing the web application firewall service, will there be no problems with the website?

-A: Just like anti-virus software cannot detect and kill viruses 100%, web application firewalls cannot guarantee protection against all attacks.
+A: Just like anti-virus software cannot detect and kill 100% of the viruses, web application firewalls cannot guarantee protection against all attacks.

 However, the deployment of a web application firewall can greatly reduce the risk of web sites being attacked.